sfu-natlang/glm-parser/docs/codestructure.md

 The code for this project is organized into the following main directories:

+* `config`: contains the config files for different data formats
 * `src`: contains all the source code.
 * `scripts`: all the scripts for running experiments including scripts to submit jobs to the RCG cluster.
 * `logs`: keep all your experiment logs in here organized by date with the following information.
 The goal is to be able to checkout that version of the code and run the same experiment and get the same results recorded in the `glm_parser.log` file.